HenryChung98/liar-game/README.md

+### Tech
+- HTML
+- CSS
+- JavaScript

+### Features
+- Get the number of players from the user and set the number for each role
+- Randomly ordered, each player can check the word on the screen except liar
+- Implemented a press-and-hold feature to prevent mis-touches
+- 30 seconds were given to discribe

 #### You can select the number of players.
 #### Spy is team with liar, and he has to describe a word clearly so that liar can tell what the word is.
 #### If you check the checkbox, only liar gets another word, which mean liar doesn't know he is liar(No spy).